avtomatika-ai/avtomatika/README.md

 The orchestrator's behavior can be configured through environment variables.
 Additionally, any configuration parameter loaded from environment variables can be programmatically overridden in your application code after the `Config` object has been initialized.
 This provides flexibility for different deployment and testing scenarios.

+**Important:** The system employs **strict validation** for configuration files (`clients.toml`, `workers.toml`) at startup.
+If a configuration file is invalid (e.g., malformed TOML, missing required fields), the application will **fail fast** and exit with an error, rather than starting in a partially broken state.
+This ensures the security and integrity of the deployment.

 ### Fault Tolerance

 The orchestrator has built-in mechanisms for handling failures based on the `error.code` field in a worker's response.